michaelravina/Data-Analytics-Report/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Using Jupyter & Python, the report is a culmination of modified codes from past contributors of the project.
-Their codes were changed to fit into two distinct reports within one Jupyter notebook.
 The topics were: 1) An analysis of Australia's National conversation based on news headlines over the past decades and 2) Mental Health based on location/occupation.

 ### Built With